mayconfmelo/min-article/docs/manual.typ

 = Description

-Generate a authentic, structured, and standard articles, compliant with the Brazilian Association of Technical Norms (ABNT) requirements.
-The main differential of this package, apart from fallowing the ABNT standards set by the NBR 6022 and NBR 14724 norms, is being able to manage by itself almost all of that mind-frying document structuration and its little rules: just input the data at any place, and _min-article_ will find where it belongs in the article, and will put it there.
+Generate authentic, structured, and standardized articles, compliant with the requirements of the Brazilian Association of Technical Standards (ABNT, in Portuguese).
+The main advantage of this package, apart from the ABNT standard, is being able to manage, all by itself, almost all the mind-frying document structuration and its rules: just input the data anywhere and _min-article_ will find where it belongs, and will put it there.

 This manual will be updated only when new versions break or modify something;
 otherwise, it will be valid to all newer versions starting by the one documented